Plumsail/orgchart-docs/source/how-tos/export-to-csv-and-analyze-in-excel.rst

 How to export to CSV
 --------------------

 Open a page where with an Org Chart web part.
-In the up-right corner, there is a **settings** wheel icon—click it and choose the **“Export to CSV”** option.
+In the up-right corner, there is a **settings** wheel icon—click it and choose the **Export to CSV** option.

 .. image:: /../_static/img/how-tos/printing-and-reports/export-to-csv-and-analyze-in-excel/export_to_csv_button-e1587542299353.png
     :alt: Export to CSV